How Should I Pronounce MECE? Origins of a Key Business Term

 How Should YOU Pronounce MECE?

-Unfortunately for Minto, her pronouncements on pronunciation are notable precisely because she favored way of saying MECE did not catch on.
+Unfortunately for Minto, her pronunciation is notable precisely because she favored saying MECE did not catch on.

 Instead, the standard way of pronouncing MECE is currently “Me See.”